-- a) About the effect of the Premise Licence on the promotion of the licensing objectives; - b) Are made by an other person or a responsible authority, have not been withdrawn and, in the case of representations made by an interested party they are not in the Council's opinion repetitious, frivolous or vexatious. - 1.37 However, no more than one review originating from an 'other person' will normally be permitted within any 12-month period on similar grounds, except in exceptional and compelling circumstances or where it arises following a closure order.
+- About the effect of the Premise Licence on the promotion of the licensing objectives; - b) Are made by an other person interested party or a responsible authority, have not been withdrawn and, in the case of representations made by an interested party they are not in the Licensing AuthorityCouncil's opinion repetitious, frivolous or vexatious. - 1.37 However, no more than one review originating from an 'other personinterested party' will normally be permitted within any 12-month period on similar grounds, except in exceptional and compelling circumstances or where it arises following a closure order.